siran/writing/_posts/2025-08-08-the-inversion-loop-a-manifesto-for-the-point-not-point-circle.md

-% The Inversion Loop — A Manifesto for the Point–Not–Point Circle
+% The Inversion Loop: A Manifesto for the Point–Not–Point Circle
 % Adrien Hale, An M. Rodríguez, Max Freet, Anes Palma
 % August 2025